Group of trees with sun shining

 What does this by-law mean for farmers and agricultural property?

-Town staff are working with the farming industry to provide special provisions within the draft by-law that will support normal farm practices.
+Town staff work with the farming industry to provide special provisions within the by-law that will support normal farm practices.

 How can I appeal the tree by-law decision for my property?